-They would defeat Bowling Green, two games to one in the quarterfinals before downing Ohio State and Michigan by identical 3-1 scores in Detroit.
-The win over Michigan in the title game marked the third time that Notre Dame had knocked off the Wolverines in a CCHA championship game and was the fifth win (5-0) on the year against the Maize and Blue.
+Notre Dame defeated Bowling Green, two games to one in the quarterfinals, before downing Ohio State and Michigan by identical 3-1 scores in Detroit.
+The win over Michigan in the title game marked the third time that Notre Dame had knocked off the Wolverines in a CCHA championship contest and was the fifth win on the year against Michigan.

-The Irish would go on to be a No. 1 seed in the NCAA Midwest Regional in Toledo, Ohio where they dropped a 5-1 decision to Saint Cloud State in the opening game.
+The Irish would go on to be a No. 1 seed in the NCAA Midwest Regional in Toledo, Ohio, where they dropped a 5-1 decision to St. Cloud State in the opening game.

-The `12-'13 season was a bounce back year for Notre Dame as the team experienced a wild rollercoaster ride in 2011-12 season, going 19-18-3 for the season while tying for eighth in the CCHA with a 12-13-3 mark in the conference.
+The 2012-13 season was a bounce-back year for Notre Dame, as the team experienced a wild rollercoaster ride in 2011-12 season, going 19-18-3 for the season while tying for eighth in the CCHA with a 12-13-3 conference mark.
 The Irish defeated Ohio State in the first round of the playoffs before being ousted in the quarterfinals by Michigan.

-A slow start left the team with a 2-3-0 record.
-It would then be three months before the Irish would lose again as they went on a 20-game unbeaten streak (17-0-3) from Oct.
+After a 2-3-0 start, it would be three months before the Irish would lose again as they went on a 20-game unbeaten streak (17-0-3), from Oct.
 31 to Jan.
 17, while being number one in the nation for seven consecutive weeks for the second time in the program's history.

-In 2007-08, the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
-They advanced to the CCHA Tournament in Detroit, but scored just twice at "the Joe," in an overtime loss to Miami in the semifinals and a third-place loss to Northern Michigan.
+In 2007-08 the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
+They advanced to the CCHA Tournament in Detroit, but lost to Miami in the semifinals and Northern Michigan in the third-place contest.

-The last at-large team to make the NCAA tournament, the Notre Dame offense came to life when it counted.
+The last at-large team to make the NCAA tournament, Notre Dame's offense came to life when it counted.